samsquire/ideas2/README.md

 # 56. Deep GUI

-Every form of information collected by a corporation to be go into GUI server whereby data collection can be monitored and centrally tested.
+Every form of information collected by a corporation to go to a GUI server whereby data forms can be monitored and centrally tested.

 # 57. Stream editor